Sergey Nivens - Fotolia

 When Kurian took over as CEO, NetApp was years behind competitors in flash and it had no hyper-convergence product in what was still a nascent market.
-NetApp's first attempt at all-flash, branded as FlashRay, never saw the light of day.
+NetApp's attempt at all-flash, branded as FlashRay, never saw the light of day.
 After several delays, NetApp brought a single node FlashRay product to market in 2014, and it never made it to a multinode release.

 Shortly after taking over, Kurian bolstered the NetApp all-flash portfolio by acquiring early all-flash vendor SolidFire, which sold scale-out flash to hyperscale data centers.
 NetApp scrapped further plans for FlashRay and its Mars operating system.